Janneman84/LeakedViewControllerDetector/README.md

 You can use Xcode's instruments to find memory leaks.
 However these can be complicated to use and only works if you are specifically searching for leaks.
 The advantage of this package is that it always works and you don't have to keep it in mind.
 Also it works when your users are using it so you know when a memory leak occurs in the wild.
 Note that this package only detects leaked ViewControllers and its Views and not other objects like the instruments can.
 ViewControllers tend to be the culprit of most leaks though so it's a good start.

 ## Performance
-Performance shouldn't be an issue for most apps.
-If you notice issues you may choose to only check for leaks in debug builds.
-Also be sure to let me know in the Issues section.
-I am working on the efficiency of the code so expect future updates to work even faster.
+Performance shouldn't be an issue for most apps because the code is well optimized.
+If you're concerned you may choose to just check for leaks in debug builds.
+If you're experiencing performance issues or any other issues make sure to let me know in the Issues section.

+## Why wasn't this package created 10 years ago?
+I wish it was, would have saved me lots of head aches...
+Now UIKit is gradually being replaced with SwiftUI making this package obsolete :(.
+Technically it doesn't do anything that wasn't possible 10 years ago, so it's a bit late to the party I know.
+Better late than never!

 ## Disclaimer
 This package may produce false or positives or false negatives in certain situations.
 It is not guaranteed to catch every memory leak and it only detects leaked ViewControllers and its Views, not other object.
 Please go to the Issues section if you're experiencing trouble.
-This package makes use of method swizzling of the following methods of `UIViewController`: `viewDidAppear()`, `viewDidDisappear()` and `removeFromParent()`.
+This package makes use of method swizzling of the following methods: `UIViewController`s `viewDidAppear()`, `viewDidDisappear()`, `removeFromParent()` and `UISplitViewController`s `showDetailViewController()`.

 ## License

 MIT